-Weekdays at 6 PM on HPR-1
+Weekdays at 6 PM on HPR-2

-- Hosted by Craig DeSilva, Judy Anderson, John Kalani Zak
+- Hosted by Craig DeSilva, Judy Anderson

-Craig DeSilva (Monday-Thursday) is glad to be playing recorded music on the air instead of playing for a live audience on stage as did when he studied piano.
+Craig DeSilva (Monday-Wednesday) is glad to be playing recorded music on the air instead of playing for a live audience on stage as did when he studied piano.
 He began piano lessons when he was a child and continued piano studies at the University of Hawaiʻi at Mānoa (where he majored in broadcast journalism and minored in music) under the late Peter Coraggio.

 Craig got his start in radio as a news reporter and announcer on Hawaiʻi Public Radio and has filed stories for many national radio programs, including National Public Radio, Public Radio International, and Voice of America.
 Off the public radio airwaves, he’s written for Hawaii Business magazine and was assistant editor for Pacific Islands Report at the East-West Center.